NGUYEN-8lllD/M-7F-HUNT3R/README.md

 **Conclusion:**

 => High cholesterol is more common among heart disease patients; however, because there is an mix with patients without heart disease, cholesterol alone isn't a standalone predictor.
 High cholesterol can still need closer watching, mostly when combined with other risk factors.
-Additionally, near-zero values should be checked for accuracy to prevent skewed analysis.

 <br>